erinfry6/RNASeqRealignAcrossPrimates/README.md

 ## Modify the scripts

  - The top of each script (all .sh and .R files) must be modified to contain the proper home directory path

+ - If you are using a different dataset, you will have to modify some of the scripts to include the correct species.
+For example, the very first script you will have to manually set up the FTP commands to download the correct genomes.

 ## Adapted scripts and instructions: